iansedano/wtf/shortcuts/tmux.md

 `C-o` Rotate the panes in the current window forwards.
 `C-z` Suspend the tmux client.
 `!` Break the current pane out of the window.
-`"` Split the current pane into two, top and bottom.
 `#` List all paste buffers.
 `$` Rename the current session.
-`%` Split the current pane into two, left and right.
-`&` Kill the current window.
 `'` Prompt for a window index to select.
 `(` Switch the attached client to the previous session.
 `)` Switch the attached client to the next session.
-`,` Rename the current window.
 `-` Delete the most recently copied buffer of text.
 `.` Prompt for an index to move the current window.
 `0 to 9` Select windows 0 to 9.